Shlomo-kodkod/OpenShift-sql-docker/README.md

-# simple sql, fast api server
+# Simple fast api server
 - A service that returns to GET request all the information that exists in the table.

 # Project Features
-- The MySQL database is run using OpenShift.
+- MySQL database using OpenShift.
-- Access layer to data.
+- Access layer to DB.
-- Server in FastAPI - Accesses MySQL and returns the table data to a dedicated endpoint.
+- FastAPI server - Accesses MySQL and returns the table data to a dedicated endpoint.

 # project structure